mmu-webdesign/l4-debug-and-selector/instructions.md

 4. Edit your HTML so that each of the boxes is styled with the `.box` class and the relevant colour.
 Do this by changing the `<div class="green-box">` to something like `<div class="green box">`.
 5. Save and reload in your browser.

 Our CSS is now more economical.
 We have avoided having a lot of repeated attributes with the same values in each class.
+Writing good CSS means being enconomical, making the most of the cascade, inheritance and specificity.
+It's not easy.

 #### Why does this work?